 We love sauce on everything, so I wanted to add an easy glaze that’s made right in the Instant Pot on saute after you take the pork out to rest.
 It only takes a few minutes and 4 ingredients to whip up, and is a nice touch if you’re serving the pork with rice or mashed potatoes.

-Tips and Tricks for Making this Instant Pot Pork Tenderloin:
+Ingredients needed to make this Instant Pot Pork Tenderloin:

 - Pork tenderloin is one of those meats that you can eat medium or medium well, but it’s always best to check the internal temperature with a meat thermometer.
 You are looking for around 145-150 degrees F before resting, depending on your tastes.